telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 ### Defaults

-The example below demonstrates how to customize NumericTextBox defaults.
+The example below demonstrates how to customize the default settings of the NumericTextBox.

 ###### Example